Can CBD Help With Sleep? Scientific Evidence & My Experience

 CBD: A Promising Natural Sleep Aid

-Nonetheless, in-depth research on CBD and sleep is still lacking.
-Until proper high-quality clinical trials are done, we can’t say anything for sure.
+Nonetheless, in-depth research on CBD and sleep is sorely needed.
+We need more high-quality clinical trials before fully understanding CBD’s potential.

 If you’re going to use CBD for sleep, I recommend taking a high-quality full-spectrum CBD oil about 30 minutes before bedtime.